thinkshout/thinkshout/_case_studies/anitab.md

 cs-sections:
-  - section-color: gray-bg
-    section-title: How to Create Community
+  - section-title: How to Create Community
     section-description: |
       There are AnitaB.org local communities (online groups) in existence, but the success of these is varied and relies heavily on the participation of volunteers and local ambassadors.